MyKo101/Thesis/thesis.knit.md

 \caption{Diagram of the three models, the states being modelled and relevant transitions}(\#fig:State-Diagram)
 \end{figure}

+<mark>Missing data was handled using multiple imputation [@white_imputing_2009] using times for all events as imputation covariates.
+Variables considered as covariates were demographics (sex, age, smoking status and alcohol consumption), comorbidities (congestive cardiac failure (CCF), chronic obstructive pulmonary disease (COPD), prior  cerebrovascular accident (CVA), hypertension (HT), diabetes mellitus (DM), ischemic heart disease (IHD), chronic liver disease (LD), prior myocardial infarction (MI), peripheral vascular disease (PVD) and slid tumour (ST)), physical parameters (BMI, blood pressure), blood results (haemoglobin, albumin, corrected calcium and phosphate measures), urine protein creatinine ratio (uPCR) and primary renal diagnosis (grouped as per ERA-EDTA classifications [@venkat-raman_new_2012]).
+From these variables, uPCR and eGFR Rate of change were also derived [@kovesdy_past_2016; @naimark_past_2016] as well as their log transforms and log(Age) and Age$^2$.</mark>

+### Validation

+Each of the three models were internally validated in the development dataset using bootstrapping to adjust for optimism and then further externally validated in the validation dataset extracted from SERPR[@schomaker_bootstrap_2018].
+The bootstrapping method was also used for both validations to produce confidence intervals around the performance metric estimates.
+To assess the performance in low eGFR patients, the models were also validated in subsets of the SKS and SERPR where patients had an eGFR < 30/ml/min/1.73m\textsuperscript{2}.

+Model accuracy was assessed using the Brier Score, discrimination was assessed using the c-statistic and the calibration was assessed using the multi-dimensional intercept and slope-matrix, as described in Chapter \@ref(chap-performance-metrics).

-The models were developed and validated as discussed in the Supplementary materials in appendix \@ref(chap-dev-paper-supp).
+Further details of how ~~T~~<mark>t</mark>he models were developed and validated is discussed in the Supplementary materials in appendix \@ref(chap-dev-paper-supp).

 ### Example

-Once the models have been developed, we will apply them to two example patients to demonstrate their use and applicability to the general population.
+Once the models have been developed, we will apply them to ~~two~~<mark>three</mark> example patients to demonstrate their use and applicability to the general population.
 We will provide a direct clinical estimation of these patient outcomes based on years of nephrological experience and compare this with the results presented by our clinical prediction model.

 We have chosen three (synthetic) patients to use as examples of the use of our model.
 Their details can be seen in table \@ref(tab:Example-Patient).